Home » Read & Learn » Marketing » My Annual Review: Random Thoughts on 2024 and Tips for 2025

 WordPress Theme and Plugins Review

 This approach minimizes conflicts and problems down the road.
 The same goes for themes.
-Even with all the great WordPress themes available, I am sticking with Kadence for all my sites.* I highly recommend Kadence to anyone interested; this approach gives me one less thing to worry about and keep up with.
+Even with all the great WordPress themes available, I am sticking with Kadence for all my sites.* This approach in practice gives me one less thing to worry about and keep up with.

 Words of Wisdom: